Reality TV star Kim Kardashian says she is expecting baby boy

-NEW YORK (Reuters) - Reality television star Kim Kardashian and her rapper husband Kanye West, who already have a young daughter, are expecting a baby boy.
+NEW YORK, June 22 (Reuters) - Reality television star Kim Kardashian and her rapper husband Kanye West, who already have a young daughter, are expecting a baby boy.

 Kardashian announced the news to her nearly 37 million followers on the photo sharing website Instagram with a picture of West reading to their two-year-old daughter North West on Father’s Day.